orrinblake96/Drum-Machine-FYP/README.md

-Drum machine using the leap-motion controller for user ineraction.
+Drum machine using the leap-motion controller for user interaction.